2sagarraut2/Simple-Calculator/README.md

 # JavaScript Calculator
 ## Simple Calculator to perform mathematical operations.

-You can perform operations like addition, substraction, multiplication, division and modulo using this Calculator.
+You can perform operations like addition, subtraction, multiplication, division and modulo using this Calculator.

 **Just download the code and open index.html file into your browser and you're ready to go.**